-2 Launch the DVgate application.
+2 Launch the DVgate application (see the Software Guide for details).

-On Sony digital video cameras, connectors labelled DV Out, DV In/Out or i.LINKTM are i.LINKTM-compatible.
+Con Sony digital video cameras, connectors labelled DV Out, DV In/Out or i.LINKTM are i.LINKTM-compatible.

 The Sony digital video camera recorder is an example; your digital video camera recorder may need to be connected differently.